Your BJJ Guide

 Constraints:

-Why It Works: Forces the bottom player to explore guard retention concepts like framing, hip escapes, and angle recovery under pressure.
+Why It Works: The bottom player must explore guard retention concepts like framing, hip escapes, and angle recovery under pressure.
+Learn more about why play-based learning improves skill retention.

 2. Pin Escape Game